ivanbgd/stock-trading-cli-with-async-streams/README.md

 - The goal is to fetch all [S&P 500 stock data](https://www.marketwatch.com/investing/index/spx) from
   the [Yahoo!
 Finance API](https://finance.yahoo.com/).
-    - We are using the [yahoo_finance_api](https://crates.io/crates/yahoo_finance_api) crate for this purpose, and it allows for asynchronous way of work.
+    - We are using the [yahoo_finance_api](https://crates.io/crates/yahoo_finance_api) crate for this purpose, and it allows for both blocking and asynchronous way of work.
 - Data is fetched from the date that a user provides as a CLI argument to the current moment.
-- Users also provide symbols that they want on the command line.
+- Users also provide symbols (tickers) that they want on the command line.
 - The fetched data include OLHC data (open, low, high, close prices), timestamp and volume, for each symbol.
 - The data that we extract from the received data are minimum, maximum and closing prices for each requested symbol, along with percent change and a simple moving average as a window function (over the 30-day period).